mccarrion/newsfeed/README.md

 pulling and rendering that data.
 The API spec that this app will migrate to is specifically the JSON:API spec.

+### Heroku

+Using Heroku for the time being due to it being significantly less expensive than Google Kubernetes Engine.

 ### Docker and Kubernetes

 This project has containerized the sub-applications making up the webapp.
 The